daemonburrito/notes/resume.md

 * Good enough skills in bash, legacy init systems, Systemd.
 * More than passing familiarity with languages like awk.
 * Containerization: Docker and Vagrant
-* Strongest skills in Linuxes, but can thrive in an Apple environment.
+* Strongest skills in Linuxes, but can live in an Apple environment.

 Networking
 ----